WAT-ai/compute/nebula-onbarding.md

 4. You are now logged into the `/home/username` directory.
 However, this is not where jobs are executed from. cd to `/slurm_nfs/username`.
 This is your directory in the network file system (NFS).

-# Optional.
-Recommended if first time.
+# Running a Test Job (Optional, but recommended for first time)
 1. If this is your first time logging in, you will see two files already in the directory:
     * `test.py`: A sample python file.
     * `test_job.sh`: A sample bash for executing a job.